oscarnava/Events-calendar/backend/README.md

   - Linkedin: [Oscar Nava Trujillo](https://www.linkedin.com/in/oscar-nava-trujillo-15847a14a/)

 ## ⌛ To-do's
-- Admin panel to create, update and remove events.
+- [ ] Admin panel to create, update and remove events
-- **Important!** User email validation.
-(I'm sick of receiving unwanted emails from unverified services; I don't want others to suffer this because of me).
+- [ ] **Important!** User email validation.
+(I'm sick of receiving unwanted emails from unverified services; I don't want others to suffer this because of me)

 ## 📦 Contributing
 Contributions, issues and feature requests are welcome!